Rebel (wrestler)

 Tanea Brooks (born September 8, 1978), better known by the ring name Rebel, is an American professional wrestler, professional wrestling manager, model, actress, dancer, and cosmetologist.
-As of 2019, she is signed to All Elite Wrestling.
+As of 2019, she is signed to All Elite Wrestling (AEW).
 She is also known for her work in Impact Wrestling.

 Early life

 Tanea Brooks was born and raised in Owasso, Oklahoma.
-Brooks became a Dallas Cowboys Cheerleader at age 18 in 1998, after a year as a University of Tulsa dance team member, and remained with the team for three seasons.
-Brooks also appeared on the cover of the Cheerleaders’ swimsuit calendar.
+Brooks became a Dallas Cowboys Cheerleader at age 19 in 1998, after a year as a University of Tulsa dance team member, and remained with the team for three seasons.
+Brooks also appeared on the cover of the Cheerleaders' swimsuit calendar.
 Brooks is a longtime friend of wrestling industry veteran Christy Hemme: before either worked in wrestling, Brooks worked in Hemme's "Purrfect Angelz" burlesque dance troupe.
 Tanea eventually moved to Los Angeles to further her careers in acting, modeling and dancing.
 Brooks attended the Napoleon Perdis Makeup academy, where she became a licensed cosmetologist.
 Brooks also played in the Lingerie Football League, on its New York Euphoria team.